fuzzymfx/fuzzymfx.github.io/content/posts/nicedear.md

   return await applyTransformations(`_output/${seed}${pathHash}.png`, params);
 ```

 Nicedear's transformative powers come to life.
 The selected choices are then layered over and composited together to form the avatar, and a png is created.
-The png (image) is then transformed, and the transformed SVG is returned.
+The png (image) is then transformed and converted to `SVG`.
+Your tailored avatar is ready to be shared with the world.

 ## The Transformations